7 ways of making your meeting more engaging

 Invest some time into understanding what your team want out of meetings.
 Ask them preference on location, style and of course the content.
 Everyone will be more engaged if the content is beneficial for them, instead of just sitting through something irrelevant.

 Just sitting and listening has been proven time and time again to be ineffective.
 After a few minutes people’s heads start to lull and minds start to wonder.
 By making it interactive you can capture peoples focus for longer and ensure they’re still awake.
 Things like polls and games in relation to the content will get people involved and thinking so they really retain information.

 Shake things up a bit with a new meeting location.
 If the suns out maybe take things outside and allow people to soak up the fresh air.
 If its an important or larger meeting, hire out a fancy space to get everyone in the business mood.
 At Ettington Chase we have a variety of meeting rooms available for hire which combine comfort and convenience for your ideal meeting venue.
-Get in touch with us today to book.
+Check out our conference venues in Warwickshire today.
+Get in touch with us to book.

 Motivate with appreciation

 Everyone deserves to be appreciated, so ensure there’s some praise for good work throughout.
 Maybe commend a particular task a group has been successful at, or a person who’s worked exceptionally hard.
 It will make people feel special and boost up the team moral.
 A little gift or reward won’t go a miss either, and making it regular will ensure the team actually look forward to meetings.

 Think of ways that your meeting will differ from the others.
 PowerPoint is the go-to for presentations for meeting so stray away from that and think of a more unique way to present.
 Begin the meeting with a mini team building activity to get everyone talking and warmed up.
 Discussion throughout a meeting is a good way to ensure everybody’s actively listening so any way this can be encouraged is good.